calendar tag arrow download print

 Developments in R&D funding in the Netherlands

 The figure below shows the relative proportions of funding from different sources.
 Dutch companies fund around half the R&D performed in the Netherlands.
 The amount paid for by the government has risen from almost €3 billion in 2001 to €5.9 billion in 2021.
 The proportion of non-domestic funding has fluctuated between 10 and 13% since 1997.
+Detailed data by type are not available for 2022.

 R&D performance